 Chris: Yeah.
 That’s your livelihood and everything.

-Jay: I think there’s something wrong with jumping airplane.
-Seems really like not like the.
+Jay: I think there’s something wrong with, jumping out of a plane seems, really, like, not like the…

-Chris: Like supposed to do now.
-Supposed to do it right.
+Chris: Like not supposed to do it.

 Jay: Like it’s unnatural.